 Address Changes and Lost Cards:

 Changes in address as well as requests for replacement insurance cards can be done on the Marquette Risk Management website.

 Marquette students with family members having F-2 status may also enroll their family members in the Marquette plan.
 Enrollment forms are available on the Marquette Risk Management website (see Optional International Student Insurance - Dependent Enrollment Form).

 OIE does not monitor the coverage of F-2 dependent enrollments; it is the responsibility of the F-1 student to maintain continuous enrollment of their F-2 dependents.

 Questions about claims should be directed to Consolidated health Plans at (413) 733-4540, (800) 633-7867, or www.chpstudent.com.

 Coverage after Program End-Date:

 Students may be eligible to continue enrollment in the international plan for a period of 90 days after the end of their coverage in the Marquette plan.
-The premium amount is $368 per month.
 To avoid a lapse in coverage, an insurance enrollment form must be submitted before the current coverage expires.
 Insurance enrollment forms for this continuation of coverage can be found on the Marquette Risk Management website (see Optional International Student Insurance - Post-graduation Continuation Form).